 World Changing Centre (WCC) is a UK registered charity (No. 1136070) that promotes child education in Sierra Leone.
 At WCC we believe that education – including formal and informal schooling, skills training and knowledge acquisition – is central to escaping poverty.
-Since its inception, WCC has also been committed to the provision of basic social and environmental amenities in the underdeveloped area of Calaba Town, Sierra Leone.
-WCC aims to give children and young people in Calaba Town and the surrounding areas modern day healthcare services.
+Since its inception, WCC has also been committed to the provision of basic social and environmental amenities in the underdeveloped area of Sierra Leone.
+WCC aims to give children and young people in Sierra Leone with modern day healthcare services.
 Currently we operate an advisory service but we plan to develop the region by transforming health and sanitation standards through social mobilisation and awareness-raising around disease prevention.

 The World Changing Centre is a UK registered charity run by volunteers, providing international relief aid to underprivileged children and young people (aged 5-25) in Sierra Leone.
 And here in the UK we would like to pilot a Saturday club for families with autistic children within our local community of Greenwich.